 A mature work by a much lauded American artist, Frosty Morning is an immediately engaging painting.
 As is typical of his style, Schofield invites the viewer right into the picture.
-Here, he places the open lane at the center of the foreground and tilts it up slightly, giving the impression that the viewer is walking along the street towards the house in the near distance.
+Here, he places the open lane at the center of the foreground and tilts it up slightly, giving the impression that the viewer is walking along the street toward the house in the near distance.
 With its sketchy brushwork and vivid palette, the painting is a strong example of American Impressionism.
 At the same time, this is a particular location, embracing the ideals of Pennsylvania realism.
 He only painted what he saw before him, and he only included what was absolutely essential in order to convey a distinct sense of place.
 As the first Schofield at WCMA, it can productively be compared to the works of other American Impressionists who lived abroad in the collection, including Mary Cassatt and Maurice Prendergast.

 About the artist